Ending Violence Against Women and Girls

 - a Video & Social Media Campaign

-Stakeholder Conference, 25 March 2025, Canal Court Hotel Newry
+- a Stakeholder Conference, took place on Tuesday 25 March 2025 in the Canal Court Hotel, Newry

 Local Change Fund

-Together the projects will help to change the attitudes, behaviours and culture of violence against women and girls, promote healthy, respectful relationships and help women and girls to feel, and be, safe everywhere.
+The projects must be delivered before 31 March 2026 and their aim is to help change the attitudes, behaviours and culture of violence against women and girls, to promote healthy, respectful relationships and to help women and girls to feel and to be safe everywhere.

 Help and support